-I hope you have had a lovely time over the summer and welcome to Nethercote.
-This term we are extremely fortunate to have both Mrs Harris and Mrs Roberts working in our classroom with us throughout the day, as well as one to one reading with Mrs Plumridge.
+I hope you had a lovely time over the summer holiday and am excited to welcome you to Nethercote.
+This term we are joined by Mrs Rolfe, who will be working in class with us every morning.

-For our Year One children joining us this term from Medcroft, one of our main aims is to ensure that the children experience a smooth transition from the Foundation Stage to Key Stage One.
+For the Year One children joining us this term, our main aim is to ensure that the children experience a smooth transition from the Foundation Stage into Key Stage One.
 The Year 1 curriculum builds upon and extends the experiences that children have had in Reception.
 Learning through play will continue to be an important part of the school day, and the children will experience more formal learning as the year progresses.

 The children will be doing PE on Monday afternoons, please ensure your child has their PE kit in school and that all items are clearly labelled.
-We encourage children to practise getting dressed at home to help them get changed quickly in school!
+We encourage children to practise getting dressed at home independently to help them get changed quickly in school.